priyanshu07k/NLP_sentiment_analysis/README.md

 ### Excel Output:
 - Saves all results to an `Output.xlsx` file with columns detailing every metric.

+ ## Acknowledgments:
+   - This section credits the libraries and tools used in the project, including `requests`, `BeautifulSoup`, `TextBlob`, `readability`, and `openpyxl`.
+   - It also acknowledges the open-source community for enabling such projects.

+ ## Future Work:
+   - Ideas for enhancing the project in the future, including:
+     - Handling dynamic content better.
+     - Using more advanced sentiment analysis models.
+     - Expanding multilingual support.
+     - Building a user interface.
+     - Integrating with APIs for broader data scraping.
+     - Adding advanced readability analysis techniques.

 ## Prerequisites
 ### Python Version:
 - Ensure Python 3.7 or later is installed.